Assurance Wireless

 Applying for Lifeline isn’t as hard as it might sound.
 You just need to follow a few steps:

 Some people might feel nervous about the paperwork, but it’s usually pretty simple if you have everything ready.
-To make your application process even smoother, Cliq Mobile offers support in connecting you with the right plan—no stress, just solutions.
+To make your application process even smoother, Lifeline providers offer support in connecting you with the right plan—no stress, just solutions.

 Sometimes, something as simple as a phone or internet connection can change everything.
 The Lifeline Program helps people who don’t have a lot of money stay connected.
 It’s like a bridge that helps families talk to each other, students finish homework, or someone find a job.